The Way You Manage Product Information is Affecting Your Sales

 “Products are purchased from retailers and brands whose product information makes shoppers feel confident in doing so.” – concludes Shotfarm.

-By the beginning of 2018, we can assume the importance of this is even higher and there is no doubt that failing to meet customers’ expectations would impact retailers in the most negative way.
+By the beginning of 2018, we can assume the importance of this is even higher, and no doubt, failing to meet customers’ expectations would impact retailers in the most negative way.

-• Cart abandonment.
+- Cart abandonment.
 While the most common reason for shoppers to abandon their carts is the cost, product info plays a large role as well.
-Consumers are more likely to abandon a shopping cart if product descriptions are not comprehensive or complete or if the images provided are too few or they are of poor quality.
+Consumers are more likely to abandon a shopping cart if product descriptions are not comprehensive or complete or if the images provided are too few or poor quality.

-• More returns.
-If you look at customer reviews under almost any online store product, especially it applies to clothing and apparel brands (they are affected the most) the majority of negative reviews will state, “The actual product did not match the description,” as the reason for customer’s dissatisfaction.
-Not only consumers are likely to return an online purchase if the product information did not match the product they received, this will also generate a strong negative emotional response that may hurt your brand’s or store’s reputation.
+- More returns.
+If you look at customer reviews under almost any online store product, especially it applies to clothing and apparel brands (they are affected the most) most negative reviews will state, “The actual product did not match the description,” as the reason for customer’s dissatisfaction.
+Not only are consumers likely to return an online purchase if the product information did not match the product they received, but this will also generate a strong negative emotional response that may hurt your brand’s or store’s reputation.

-• Ruined brand/store reputation.
+- Ruined brand/store reputation.
 This one is probably the most significant effect of customers having negative experiences that can affect a retailer long-term.
 Most customers would not want to deal with a retailer again after having a negative shopping experience because of inaccurate product information.
-A single inaccuracy in your PIM can lead to losing customers forever, which is why presenting the shoppers with accurate product descriptions and images is critical.
+A single inaccuracy in your PIM can lead to losing customers forever, so presenting shoppers with accurate product descriptions and images is critical.

 How to avoid the negative impact and have your PIM help increase your sales instead